PetalD-oss/PowerCo-Churn-Prediction/README.md

 # PowerCo Customer Churn Prediction

 PowerCo is a major European gas and electricity provider serving SME (Small & Medium Enterprise) and residential customers.
-Following market deregulation, the company faces significant customer losses in their SME segment.
+Following market deregulation, the company faces significant customer losses in its SME segment.
 With acquisition costs far exceeding retention costs, identifying at-risk customers before they churn is critical to protecting revenue.

 ## Repo Contents